srilaasya90/TflJourneyPlanner/README.md

 Hello, I have used Specflow for BDD using C# Nunit framework.
-I have used Dependency injection and Page object model desgin patterns in this project I used Ijavascript executor to interact with some Webelements which are not interactable using Iwebdriver I have also written some other functional and non functional tests in the JounrneyPlanner feature file as asked(not implemeted code)
+I have used Dependency injection and Page object model desgin patterns in this project.
+I used Ijavascript executor to interact with some Webelements which are not interactable using Iwebdriver.
+I have also written some other functional and non functional tests in the JounrneyPlanner feature file as asked(not implemeted code).